Grand Theft Auto: Vice City: Ports

 Grand Theft Auto: Vice City was released for Windows on 13 May 2003 in North America and 16 May in Europe, supporting higher screen resolutions and draw distance, and featuring more detailed textures.
-A GameCube release was planned, but later cancelled.
 Vice City was bundled with Grand Theft Auto III in a compilation titled Grand Theft Auto: Double Pack, released on the Xbox on 4 November 2003 in North America and 2 January 2004 in Europe.
 The Xbox version featured a custom soundtrack support as well as improved audio, polygon models, and reflections over the previous ports.
 Double Pack was later bundled with San Andreas in a compilation titled Grand Theft Auto: The Trilogy, released in October 2005.
+Analysts believed that the game would eventually release on GameCube, though it never materialised.
 The Trilogy was also released for OS X on 12 November 2010.
-For the game's tenth anniversary in 2012, War Drum Studios ported Vice City to several iOS and Android devices.
-The port is almost identical to the Windows version of the game, but with enhanced visuals and a customisable layout.
-The iOS version was released on 6 December, while the Android version was briefly delayed to 12 December due to technical issues.
-This port was also released on Fire OS devices on 15 May 2014.
-An emulated version of Vice City was released on the PlayStation 3 on 30 January 2013 via the PlayStation Network's PS2 Classics; another emulated version was released for the PlayStation 4 on 5 December 2015, upscaled to 1080p and with support for PlayStation Trophies.

-A remastered version of The Trilogy subtitled The Definitive Edition, including Vice City, was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on 11 November 2021; versions for Android and iOS devices are also in development.
-Existing versions of the game were removed from digital retailers in preparation for The Definitive Edition, but Rockstar soon announced they would be relisted.
+For its tenth anniversary in 2012, Vice City was ported to mobile devices by War Drum Studios, building on the Windows version with enhanced visuals and a customisable layout.
+It was released for iOS devices on 6 December, for Android on 12 December following a delay due to technical issues, and for Fire OS on 15 May 2014.
+An emulated version of Vice City was released on the PlayStation 3 on 30 January 2013 via the PlayStation Network's PS2 Classics; another emulated version was released for the PlayStation 4 on 5 December 2015, upscaled to 1080p and with support for Trophies.
+A remastered version of The Trilogy, subtitled The Definitive Edition, was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 11 November 2021, and for Android and iOS on 14 December 2023.
+The original game was removed from digital retailers in preparation for The Definitive Edition, but later restored as a bundle on the Rockstar Store.